 Now, more than ever, it is critical to protect your auto loan portfolio with GAP Vehicle values have been at historic highs for the past year If you considered purchasing a vehicle this summer, you likely experienced some degree of sticker shock.
 New and used vehicle prices skyrocketed earlier in 2021 and are only now showing signs of a slight slowdown.
 How did we get to the point where Edmunds.com reported the average trade-in value of used vehicles was up 75.6% Year-Over-Year (YOY) in June?
 Simply stated, it all began last year.
 The manufacturing shutdowns of early 2020 left dealers with low inventory levels as shelter-in-place orders lifted and consumers, armed with stimulus funds and a desire to spend, went auto shopping in droves.
 The resulting low dealer inventories meant that would-be new car buyers were often forced to consider used vehicle options instead.
 Both new and used vehicles prices started rising in response to this unusual surge in demand.
 Despite seeing some stabilization of vehicle pricing in late 2020, things took a turn for the worse this year due to the global shortage of microchips.
 According to TrueCar, a Consumer Reports partner, there still remains an inadequate allocation of microchips for automobile manufacturers, exacerbating the inventory shortages that began in 2020.
 With inventory down as much as 50% in some areas, willing and able consumers are paying significantly more, with 20% of all new car purchases in May 2021 transacting at amounts above MSRP.
 This phenomenon has not been limited to new car purchases only — CNBC shared earlier this month that the average price of a used vehicle was up 21% YOY with a 10% increase from Q1 2021 to Q2 2021.
 What does the future hold for car values?
 July witnessed a slight reduction in the rate at which vehicle prices were increasing YOY.
 However, Carvana’s CEO, Ernie Garcia, warns that the cost of used cars will not normalize until manufacturers can produce inventory at pre-2020 levels.
 Supply chain challenges are likely to cause “some lasting” impact on used car prices, said Garcia on an August 6th CNBC’s Squawk Box.
 Black Book, in their 2021 Vehicle Depreciation Report, paints a slightly less optimistic picture, projecting “residual forecasts to return to pre-COVID 19 valuation levels in 3 years.”
 How will this valuation normalization impact lending portfolios?
 For a variety of reasons, many consumers found themselves paying in excess of MSRP or NADA for a vehicle over the past 18 months.
 This reality will not change overnight — it will take the automobile manufacturers replenishing and maintaining inventory levels on a consistent basis for prices to normalize.
 Whether that be in 2022, or in 3 years as predicted by Black Book, the reset of vehicle valuations has the potential to negatively impact your auto loan portfolio.
 Black Book’s annual vehicle depreciation rates averaged approximately 13% for each of the 9 years prior to 2020, when it dropped to just 2%.
 As vehicle valuations fall back in line with more historic depreciation models, loans already on the books as well as loans written through the remainder of 2021 will reflect inflated sales prices.
 In the event of a future theft or total loss at a time when vehicle values are back to pre-COVID-19 levels, primary carrier Actual Cash Value (ACV) settlements will result in unprecedented deficiency balances.
 And that is where GAP can help.
 Essential protection for you and your borrowers GAP has always been an important risk management tool.
 However, in today’s economy when vehicles are still selling above MSRP or NADA, it is especially important to lenders and borrowers alike for collateral to be protected against the changes in valuation expected over the next several years.
 Private Passenger Auto carriers settle total loss claims based on the ACV of the vehicle immediately prior to the loss, regardless of the original sales price.
 Inflated sales prices mean inflated loan balances on the date of loss, resulting in increased deficiency balances — the exact thing GAP is designed to protect.
 Not only will your potential charge-offs be reduced with GAP protecting your collateral, but your borrowers will also be better positioned to finance their replacement vehicle without the burden of having to satisfy a large deficiency balance on their original loan.
 How State National's GAP is different The State National GAP product provides unparalleled flexibility in the marketplace, primarily given our unique position as the direct sales force, underwriter, and program administrator.
 With options to protect amounts up to 150% of MSRP or NADA, you won’t need to worry about future deficiency balances resulting from today’s extraordinary market conditions.
 Additionally, you can rest easy knowing your pricing is not inflated to cover agent costs or, worse yet, that you will be part of an across-the-board rate adjustment because another lender’s program is not performing as expected.
 If you’re looking for the most efficient GAP claim submission process (it’s true — we really do not require any supporting documentation to initiate a GAP deficiency balance claim) and fastest claim settlement time (2 to 3 days, on average), isn’t it time you consider State National for your GAP Program?
 Contact us today to start protecting your consumer loan portfolio from the effects of inflated auto prices — driving a more positive experience for you and your borrowers.
 Contact us today to receive more information about GAP from State National.
 Francine Gagliano, State National Director of Client Services 817-265-2000 x1247 or email@example.com

-State National’s Guaranteed Asset Protection (GAP) is needed now more than ever.
-Why?
-Director of Client Services Francine Gagliano shares how without GAP protecting collateralized loans, borrowers are still responsible for any deficiency balance in the event of a total loss.
-Gagliano shares how a high-quality GAP program protects these borrowers and also protects financial institutions from charge-offs.
+Guaranteed Asset Protection (GAP) has always been an important component of a comprehensive risk mitigation solution for auto lenders — and in today's economy, it has become even more critical.
+Without GAP protecting a lender's collateralized loans, borrowers are still responsible for any deficiency balance in the event of a total loss.
+Francine Gagliano, Director of Client Services at State National, shares how a high-quality GAP program protects these borrowers and also protects financial institutions from charge-offs.